 - From your dashboard, navigate to Leads>Manage Activities.

-Advanced Search lets you filter through a large number of activities on the basis of lead and activity attributes.
-It works the exact same way as the lead advanced search feature.
-However, on the Manage Leads page, you have to go into each lead details page to see the activity details, whereas here you can directly expand an activity and see its details on the same page.
+This lets you filter through a large number of activities on the basis of lead and activity attributes.
+It works the exact same way as the Lead Advanced Search Feature.
+However, on the Manage Leads page, you have to go into each Lead Details page to view the activity details, whereas here you can directly expand an Activity and see its details on the same page.

-In this example, we’re using advanced search to see how many Inbound Phone Call activities we’ve received for Bangalore leads –
+In this example, we’re using the Advanced Search to see how many Inbound Phone Call Activities we’ve received for Bangalore leads –

-- On the Manage Activities page, first choose the activity you want to view from the Activity Type from the drop-down.
-(E.g., Inbound Phone Call)
+- On the Manage Activities page, choose the activity you want to view from the Activity Type from the drop-down.

 - Click the Advanced Search button.